-Acquired ptosis can be caused by neurologic conditions that affect the nerves and/or muscles of the eye.
-These include myasthenia gravis, progressive external ophthalmoplegia, Horner syndrome, and third cranial nerve palsy.
-The ptosis may be combined with an eye movement disorder with resultant double vision.
-An eyelid mass can also cause ptosis.
+Acquired ptosis can be caused by neurologic conditions (problems in the brain) that affect the nerves and/or muscles around the eye.
+These problems include myasthenia gravis, progressive external ophthalmoplegia, Horner syndrome, and third cranial nerve palsy.
+This kind of ptosis may also have eye movement problems.
+A large swelling or bump on the eyelid can also cause acquired ptosis.

-The Eye M.D. typically inquires as to the time of onset, variability, and presence/absence of double vision, which may aid in determining the cause of the ptosis.
-A complete eye examination is performed with special attention given to the eyelid position, vision assessment, refraction, and the head position.
-Special tests such as radiographic exams (x-rays or CT scans) are not commonly ordered.
+A complete eye examination with special attention given to the history, to the eyelid position, vision, refraction (possible need for glasses), and the head position can help better understand ptosis.
+Special tests such as radiographic exams (x-rays or CT scans or MRI scans) are not always ordered.

 Ptosis is treated by eyelid surgery.
 It should be done as soon as there are signs of vision problems that cannot be improved with other treatments.
 It is important to monitor children regularly for vision problems when they have ptosis.

 If the ptosis does not cause problems with vision, surgery can wait until later in life, most commonly performed in the preschool years.

 The type of eyelid surgery depends on how well the levator palpebrae muscle, the muscle that lifts the eyelid, works.
 The two most common eyelid surgeries for ptosis in children are presented below.
 There are other treatments for less common types of ptosis.

 Levator resection: If the eyelid muscle still works but just not quite well enough, it is possible to lift the eyelid by shortening or tightening the muscle to make the eyelid lift higher and look similar to the other eye.